isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/inbound-faq.md

 All travellers must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app.
 The TraceTogether App can be downloaded from the [iOS Play Store](https://apps.apple.com/sg/app/tracetogether/id1498276074) and [Google Play Store](https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace) and Huawei App Gallery.

-Travellers, with mobile devices that are unable to download the TraceTogether app, can rent a compatible mobile device from the Changi Recommends website [here](https://www.changirecommends.com/reservation_form.aspx) prior to departing for Singapore.

-Travellers can pay for and collect their rental mobile device at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
-Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.

-Travellers, who have rented a mobile device from Changi Recommends, must carry it with them at all times during their stay in Singapore until it is returned to Changi Recommends.
-If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
-You must also retain the app on that device for the rest of your stay and for 21 consecutive days after departing Singapore.

 #### 24. Can travellers switch off their mobile devices while in Singapore?